Housing Assistance Programs

 CalWORKs recipients who are experiencing homelessness.
 For HSP, CDSS defines homeless as:

-The CalWORKs Homeless Assistance (HA) Program was established to help CalWORKs families meet the reasonable costs of securing housing.
-The CalWORKs HA program serves eligible CalWORKs recipients or apparently eligible CalWORKs applicants, who are homeless or at risk of homelessness.
-CalWORKs HA can provide payments for temporary shelter for up to 16 consecutive calendar days, as well as payments to secure or maintain housing, including a security deposit and last month’s rent, or up to two months of rent arrearages.
+The CalWORKs Homeless Assistance (HA) Program aims to help CalWORKs families meet the reasonable costs of securing housing.
+The CalWORKs HA program serves eligible CalWORKs recipients, or apparently eligible CalWORKs applicants, who are homeless or at risk of homelessness.
+CalWORKs HA can provide payments for temporary shelter for up to 16 days in a 12 month period, as well as payments to secure or maintain housing, including a security deposit and last month’s rent, or up to two months of rent arrearages.